Harding had golf. Carter had fly-fishing. Johnson had cars. Teddy Roosevelt had hunting. George W. Bush had doggy portraiture.

-Jefferson not only designed Monticello, his neoclassical plantation house in Virginia, but also was behind — or partially responsible for — numerous other buildings, including a gaggle of stately manor houses, the Virginia State Capitol Building and several of the original structures at University of Virginia, which Jefferson founded in 1819.
-If anything, he’s certainly the only former U.S. president with a distinctive and once highly influential architecture style to his credit (think porticos, white trim, red brick and octagons aplenty).
+Jefferson not only designed Monticello, his neoclassical plantation house in Virginia, but also was behind or partially responsible for numerous other buildings, including the Virginia State Capitol Building, a gaggle of stately manor houses and several of the original structures at University of Virginia, which Jefferson founded in 1819.
+He's certainly the only former U.S. president with a distinctive and once highly influential architecture style to his credit (think porticos, white trim, red brick and octagons aplenty).

 Yes, Thomas Jefferson, third president of the United States, designed a birdhouse.

 Dating back to ancient Rome, the pigeon house — also known as a dovecote, pigeonaire or colombier — was, once upon a time, the must-have outbuilding of the rich and powerful.
 A status symbol in medieval Europe, dovecotes were also all the rage in early America, where any respectable estate boasted at least one ostentatious freestanding pigeon shelter.
 Essentially, these structures were an early version of the high-end backyard chicken coop.

 While dovecotes are indeed practical — most included pigeonholes inside for nesting birds — they're also largely ornamental.
 Early dovecotes took the form of cylindrical stone towers with sloped roofs, no windows and ample architectural embellishments.

 The buildings, of course, were used to house pigeons and doves.
 This was, mind you, back before those squawking urbanites known as feral pigeons entered the picture and tainted the fine reputation of the entire Columbidae family.
 Derived from the rock pigeon, the domestic pigeon, particularly the tender young squab, was, once upon a time, a culinary staple.
 Strategically built not too far a walk from an estate kitchen, dovecotes functioned as a walk-in pantry of sorts.